0xAX/linux-insides/Booting/linux-bootstrap-3.md

 ### Return to the setup of the video mode

-Since the heap pointer is in the right place, we can move directly to video mode initialization.
-The next step after this is the call to  `store_mode_params` function which stores currently available video mode parameters in the `boot_params.screen_info`.
-This structure defined in the [include/uapi/linux/screen_info.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/screen_info.hh) header file and provides basic information about the screen and video mode.
-Such as current position of the cursor, the BIOS video mode number that was set when the kernel was loaded, the number of text rows and columns and so on.
+Since the kernel initialized the heap and the heap pointer is in the right place, we can move directly to video mode initialization.

+The first step during the process of a video mode initialization is the `store_mode_params` function which stores currently available video mode parameters in the `boot_params.screen_info`.
+This structure defined in [include/uapi/linux/screen_info.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/screen_info.hh) header file and provides basic information about the screen and video mode:

+- The current position of the cursor
+- The BIOS video mode
+- The number of text rows and columns

 The `store_mode_params` function asks the BIOS services about this information and stores it in this structure for later usage.

 The next step is save the current contents of the screen to the heap by calling the `save_screen` function.
 This function collects all the data which we got in the previous functions (like the rows and columns, and stuff) and stores it in the `saved_screen` structure, which is defined as: